Photo courtesy Jered Lawson

 - the right of consumers to know how and where their food is grown, and the responsibility of consumers to support ecologically sound agriculture.

-- farming practices that accommodate wild habitat and native species, including large carnivores and wild fish.
+- farming practices that accommodate wild habitat and native species, including, large carnivores, birds, and wild fish.

 - local and regional food and fiber systems that boost rural economies.